-The anti-government rallies started spontaneously in several cities as the country endures its worst economic crisis in 30 years, with chronic shortages of electricity and food.
+The anti-government rallies started spontaneously in several cities.
+The country is enduring its worst economic crisis in 30 years, with chronic shortages of electricity and food.

-The protesters marched through the capital Havana shouting, "We want liberty," with a heavy military and police presence deployed after demonstrators massed outside the Capitol building.
+Protesters marched through the capital Havana shouting “We want liberty”, with a heavy military and police presence deployed after demonstrators massed outside the Capitol building.

-Police used tear gas to disperse crowds, and at least ten people were arrested, while officers used plastic pipes to beat protesters, AFP reported.
+Police used tear gas to disperse crowds, and at least 10 people were arrested, while officers used plastic pipes to beat demonstrators, AFP reported.

-Several thousand protesters -- mainly young people -- also took to the streets of San Antonio de los Banos, a town 30 kilometers (20 miles) southwest of Havana.
+Several thousand protesters – mainly young people – also took to the streets of San Antonio de los Banos, a town 30 kilometres south-west of the capital, Havana.